HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 3. Find out your COM port (the COM port is basically the name that your computer gave to the connection to the dualpanto).
 How to find your COM port: **Windows** : go to device manager / geräte-manager → ports/anschüsse (COM & LPT) and check the com port (e.g. "//.//COM3"). **Mac**: use command `ls /dev/cu.*` in the terminal and look for e.g. "/dev/cu.SLAB_USBtoUART"
 4. **On Windows, comment out line 38 in dualpanto-testing/firmware/dualpantoframework/firmware/platformio.ini**
 5. open `config.py` in the dualpanto-testing folder and put your COM port between the quotes in `COM_PORT = ""`. (@Shohei: is this the only file to be modified?)
-6. In a terminal, navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`
-7. **Within a second** after doing step 5, start pressing this button on the back of the device (image below). **Keep pressing** until the installation is successful (i.e. the command in the terminal is finished.
-After the install is finished, you can release the button.
+6. **Start pressing this button** on the back of the device (image below). **Keep pressing** until step 7 is over.

 ![swith](./resources/dualpanto_switch.jpg)

+7. In the terminal of your IDE (either PyCharm or VSCode with Python virtual environment), navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`
+8. After the install is finished (terminal says OK), you can **release the button**.

 If all of this worked, you did successfully setup the Dualpanto.
 If not, see the next section.